pononokp/Automatic-Flagging-System/README.md

 # Automatic Flagging System

 A full-stack application designed to automate the evaluation and flagging of candidate applications based on configurable rules.
 The system provides a user-friendly interface for submitting applications, reviewing flagged records, and managing the review process.
+Fill multiple applications and review them to see the whole system come together.

 ## Preview